Ayush-0404/LLM-Projects/README.md

 - Real-time PII detection using spaCy
 - AI-powered responses with Ollama integration
-- Beautiful, minimilistic modern UI with dark theme
+- Beautiful, minimalistic modern UI with dark theme
 - End-to-end encryption
 - Keyboard shortcuts for better UX
 - Responsive design for all devices